Management courses

 Leadership and management courses

 Once you're in a job, achieving additional professional qualifications can enhance the quality of your work.
-Leadership and management courses are a popular option, as they cover a lot of ground and the skills they provide can be used in a variety of roles.
+Leadership and management courses are a popular option, as they cover a lot of ground and provide skills that can be used in a variety of roles.

-The CMI and ILM both offer qualifications and training in areas such as leadership and management, coaching and mentoring and business and enterprise.
+The CMI and ILM offer qualifications and training in:

-CMI management courses span all stages of your career from Level 2 (first-time or junior managers) through to Level 8 (senior managers or directors).
+You'll find that CMI management courses span all stages of your career - from Level 2 (first-time or junior managers) to Level 8 (senior managers or directors).
 The coaching and mentoring programmes cover Levels 3 to 7.
-Qualifications are available at award, certificate and diploma level.
+Qualifications are available at award, certificate and diploma levels.

 A similar qualification structure is available via the ILM.
-These qualifications cater to all levels of management from team leaders and junior managers, through to middle manager and senior manager level.
+These qualifications cater to all levels of management, from team leaders and junior managers to middle and senior managers.

 Management consulting

-Progressing your career as a management consultant involves completing a consulting graduate scheme or structured training programme if you're based in a large firm, or learning on the job in smaller consultancies.
+Progressing your career as a management consultant involves completing a consulting graduate scheme or structured training programme in a large firm or learning on the job in smaller consultancies.

-Wherever you're based, professional qualifications and training can be carried out while working - awards are offered by the Institute of Consulting (IC).
+Wherever you're based, professional qualifications and training can be carried out while working, with awards offered by the CMI:

-The Level 7 award in Professional Consulting develops your skills and knowledge of management consultancy.
-You'll need a degree or at least five years' business experience to apply.
+- Level 7 Professional Consulting - develops your skills and knowledge of management consultancy.
+You'll need a degree or at least five years of business experience to apply.

 IT consulting

-If your undergraduate qualification is in an unrelated subject, taking a postgraduate degree in IT or an area of computing may increase your chances of finding work.
+If your undergraduate qualification is in an unrelated subject, pursuing a postgraduate degree in IT or computing may increase your chances of finding work.

 You can also explore specific IT courses.